2011–2013 Sudanese protests: Start of protests

-On 30 January 2011, protests took place in Khartoum and Al-Ubayyid (el-Obeid).
+On 30 January 2011, protests took place in Khartoum and El Obeid.
 In Khartoum, police clashed with demonstrators in the town centre and at least two universities.
 Demonstrators had organized on online social networking sites since the Tunisian protests the month before.
 Hussein Khogali, editor in chief of the Al-Watan newspaper stated that his daughter had been arrested for organizing the protest via Facebook and opposition leader Mubarak al-Fadil's two sons were arrested while on their way to the main protest.
 Pro-government newspapers had warned that protests would cause chaos.
 Some protesters called for President Omar al-Bashir to step down.
 Activists said that dozens of people had been arrested.
 The protests came on the same day the preliminary results for the referendum indicated some 99% of South Sudanese voted to secede.
 One student died in hospital the same night from injuries received in the clashes.
 Students threw rocks at police officers while chanting "No to high prices, no to corruption" and "Tunisia, Egypt, Sudan together as one."
 Police officers arrested five and put down the protest.

-In the Al-Ubayyid 30 January demonstration, about 500 people protested "against the government and demanding change" in the market.
+In the El Obeid 30 January demonstration, about 500 people protested "against the government and demanding change" in the market.
 Police broke up the demonstration using tear gas.

 On 1 February 2011, about 200 students demonstrated in front of Al-Neelain University in Khartoum.
 Police stopped the demonstration.

 Further protests, scheduled for 21 March were violently suppressed as they were beginning.

 On 1 November, hundreds of protesters took to the streets in the eastern town of Kassala.